11 Proven Reasons Why Ai is the Future of Cryptocurrency Trading

 6. Artificial neural networks outperform buy-and-hold approach

 A study by Chiang, Lin, Chen, and Lin titled “Backpropagation Neural Network Model for Stock Trading Points Prediction” was published in the International Research Journal of Applied Finance in October 2016.
 7 stocks trading on the Taiwan stock market were selected for the study.
-Market data coupled with technical indicators served as an input to enhance AI’s predictability results.
+Market data coupled with technical indicators served as an input to enhance the Ai’s predictability results.

 A study by Krauss, Do, and Huck titled “Deep neural networks, gradient-boosted trees, random forests: Statistical arbitrage on the S&P 500” was published in the European Journal of Operational Research in October 2016.